tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 ## Implementation

-To speed up things, most host environments want to be able to accept a goal to parse as first in some way.
+To improve performance, host environments may want to specify a goal to parse first.
 This could take several forms: a command line flag, a manifest file, HTTP header, file extension, etc.

 The recommendation for Node is that we store this in a cache on disk somewhere.
 @trevnorris and @indutny have given thoughts that this should work.